ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 | `volume-c`|  9,000 | 1,179 Mbps |  23% |   832 Mbps |
 | `volume-d`|  6,000 |   786 Mbps |  15% |   555 Mbps |
 | All data volumes |N/A | 4,324 Mbps | 100% | 3,607 Mbps |
-{: caption="Table 4.
-Volume bandwidth allocation with 4 data volumes." caption-side="bottom"}
+{: caption="Volume bandwidth allocation with 4 data volumes." caption-side="bottom"}

 The volume bandwidth that is available to the instance is always apportioned on a per volume basis.
 The bandwidth is assigned per volume, not shared between volumes.
 In the examples where 3 or 4 data volumes are attached, the allocated bandwidth is less than the volume's own throughput limit.
 While the volume is provisioned to be able to handle more, it can use only the bandwidth that was allocated to it.
 It cannot use any bandwidth that is allocated to, but not used by another volume.